Seahawks ‘not budging’ on their final offer in contract talks with Jamal Adams, per sources

 Because the Seahawks gave up so much to get Adams, the general thinking coming into training camp this year was the player had the leverage in these negotiations.
 And Adams, it appears, is trying to use every ounce of that leverage.
 Even still, most figured a deal would get done, and both sides had hoped to have that deal done by now.

-And while general perception may exist that Adams has the leverage, NFL rules give Seattle some ability to play hardball.
+And while general perception might exist that Adams has the leverage, NFL rules give Seattle some ability to play hardball.

 Specifically, each side knows the Seahawks could use the franchise tag on Adams in each of the next two years.
 According to OvertheCap.com, the franchise tag for safeties in 2022 is projected to be $12.4 million.

-Seattle could again slap the tag on Adams in 2023 for what is projected to be somewhere in the $15-million range.
+Seattle could again slap the tag on Adams in 2023 for what is projected to be somewhere in the $15 million range.

 That means Seattle essentially holds the rights to Adams for the next three years at what would be a total of about $37-38 million (a total that also is in line with what the Seahawks are offering Adams in guaranteed money).